 Renovations and improvements

-Peyton Manning Children’s Hospital at St. Vincent’s understands that hospital visits can be taxing.
-In an effort to alleviate that stress, they’re creating inproved spaces for parents, teens, and children to rest, relax, and play.
+Peyton Manning Children’s Hospital at Ascension St. Vincent’s understands that hospital visits can be taxing.
+In an effort to alleviate that stress, they’re creating improved spaces for parents, teens, and children to rest, relax, and play.

 MKM has partnered with Ascension and St. Vincent’s Hospital since 2015, where our work has spanned from renovations to pharmacy compliance, creating better care environments for patients and their families.
 In 2017, we were tasked by Peyton Manning Children’s Hospital (PMCH) to renovate their third and fourth floor family waiting rooms and play and teen rooms.

 Previous to the renovations, PMCH’s family waiting rooms were just that: an area to wait.
 Lacking in the comforts of home, these rooms provided little respite from the stress that inevitably comes with having a child in the hospital.
-Soon, each uniquely renovated family waiting room will deliver an escape from the medicinal environment of the patient and care areas.
-All waiting rooms will include a kitchenette and food warming station, USB connections for charging phones, as well as TV and computer access.
-Modern interior colors, comfortable yet easily rearrangable furniture, and unique original mosaics by local artist Joanie Rothenberg, create a welcoming environment for parents and kids alike.
-In the third floor waiting room, children and their parents will also be able to enjoy daily movie showings.
+Each uniquely renovated family waiting room offers an escape from the medicinal environment of the patient and care areas.
+All waiting rooms include a kitchenette and food warming station, USB connections for charging phones, as well as TV and computer access.
+Modern interior colors, comfortable yet easily rearrangeable furniture, and unique original mosaics by local artist, Joanie Rothenberg, create a welcoming environment for parents and kids alike.
+In the third floor waiting room, children and their parents are able to enjoy daily movie showings.